 The Michelin Restaurant Guide

-If you have ever heard of a “Michelin star” restaurant and didn’t automatically think about tyres, you’d be forgiven.
+If you have ever heard of a “Michelin starred” restaurant and didn’t automatically think about tyres, you’d be forgiven.

 Many people are not aware of the connection between the world famous restaurant guides and the premium rubber tyre brand from France.
 But, this is, in fact, one of the latest and greatest content marketing plays of all time.

 These days the guide has well and truly been established as the pinnacle in the world of high-end dining and the definition of excellence for a chef or establishment is to be given a star in the Michelin guide.
 It’s fair to say this esteemed publication has grown well beyond its roots as a content marketing tactic to help sell tyres.

 You see, in the beginning, the guide was created to gain a foothold in the emerging market of automobiles.
 The first Michelin guide was published in 1900 and France was home to as few as 3000 cars.
 Yet, the clever Michelin brothers saw an opportunity to gain brand engagement with this growing market from the outset and created a free publication which provided really useful information for motorists and perhaps created the desire to become a motorist in others – they printed 35,000 copies of the first edition.

 The earliest editions didn’t focus on foodies.
 While dining and accommodation options did feature, it was all about bringing value to their target audience – motorists.
 The publication featured maps and other handy content to have in your glovebox, such as information on fixing common issues, e.g. how to change a tyre (of course).